yigit-serin/opentender-backend/README.md

 # Opentender Portal Data Backend

-Provides the Data for the Opentender Portal Frontend
+Provides the Data for the Opentender Portal

 written in Javascript for NodeJS 6.x